wyx087/solar-owl/README.md

 Requirements for il.c:

 - OWL Intuition Solar PV monitor
-- Raspberry Pi (I used version 1B, 3B and 4B, should work with all)
+- Raspberry Pi (I used on version 1B, 3B and 4B, should work with all)
 - Setup a RAMdisk at /var/ramdisk (https://www.domoticz.com/wiki/Setting_up_a_RAM_drive_on_Raspberry_Pi)
 - Pimote and plugs from Energenie (see pc.c on how to comment out this part if you only want data logging)
 - wiringPi library for RaspberryPi GPIO interactions (not needed for data logging)